 Repurchases of our common stock may be made from time to time on the open market (including through 10b5-1 plans) or through privately negotiated transactions.
-In the first quarter of 2022, we repurchased approximately 8.5 million shares, using approximately \$128 million of holding company resources.
-As of March 31, 2022, we had \$372 million of authorization remaining to repurchase our common stock through the end of 2023 under a share repurchase program approved by our Board of Directors in October 2021.
+In the first half of 2022, we repurchased approximately 15.7 million shares, using approximately \$222 million of holding company resources.
+As of June 30, 2022, we had \$278 million of authorization remaining to repurchase our common stock through the end of 2023 under a share repurchase program approved by our Board of Directors in October 2021.
 If any capital contributions to our subsidiaries are required, such contributions would decrease our holding company cash and investments.
-In the first quarter of 2022, MGIC repaid its \$155 million obligation to the Federal Home Loan Bank of Chicago.